Microsoft-community/Community-website/wiki/backup.md

 Some updates, software bugs or malware could delete your data, your computer's drive could fail at some point, taking backups is useful when you regularly modify system files or when you format your disks frequently.

+It's safer to store data in multiple places in case something happened to your computer's drive.

+## The 3-2-1 Backup rule

+The 3-2-1 rule is keeping 3 copies of your data, two on different storage mediums (your computer's drive and a backup drive for example) and one on the cloud.

+For instance, you have File X on your computer's main drive, you have to create another copy to put on your backup drive and/or on the cloud.
+Now you have 3 copies of File X.

 ## Backup locally

 ### Using an external drive